cybercomgroup/fintech-hack/README.md

 ## Prerequisites

+You will need a rather lot of disk space to run a full Ethereum node.
+Testnet blockchain requires around 12 GB, and the main Ethereum blockchain takes around 30 GB.
+More space is better.
+If you are low on disk-space you can also run Geth in a light client mode which makes the disk space requirements negligible.

 Install go-ethereum (geth): https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum

 Make geth sync to the test network (syncing will take about 20 minutes on a normal laptop, so you want to do this first):